flyingcircusio/doc/src/reference/security/data-protection.md

 ### 8. Transport control

-**Purpose: ensure that the confidentiality and integrity of personal data are protected during transfers of personal data or during transport of data media**
+**Purpose: ensure that the confidentiality and integrity of personal data is protected during transfers of personal data or during transport of data media**

 % ISMSControl: A.14.1.2
 % ISMSControl: 8.26